twilight-project/relayer-data-api/docs/public_api.md

 }
 ```

 **Description:** Executes the settlement process for filled trade orders, finalizing the trade and updating account balances.
-The hex-encoded data contains a serialized `ExecuteTraderOrderZkos` struct.
+This method handles both standard and stop-loss/take-profit (SL/TP) settlements.
+The hex-encoded data can contain either a serialized `ExecuteTraderOrderZkosSlTp` struct (with optional SL/TP parameters) or a serialized `ExecuteTraderOrderZkos` struct (without SL/TP).
+The method automatically detects the format and routes accordingly.

 **Use Cases:**

 - Order finalization and trade confirmation for executed positions
+- Settlement of orders with stop-loss and take-profit conditions
 - Settlement timing optimization for tax and accounting purposes
 - Automated settlement workflows for algorithmic trading systems
 - Risk management through controlled settlement processes
 - Compliance and audit trail maintenance for trade settlement records

-Settle an existing trade order
+Settle an existing trade order (supports both standard and SL/TP variants)

 ### HTTP Method